View the most popular items in our shop

 Dr. Pettigrew: This exhibition will help visitors understand a crucial chapter in that longer history of London-based slave traders.
 It will also challenge visitors to consider the perverse ways in which Britons have used their freedoms to justify an enlarged slave trade.

-You can find out more about the research behind the display at the Political Economies of International Commerce website and in Freedom's Debt: the Royal African Company and the Politics of the Atlantic Slave Trace, 1672-1752.
+You can find out more about the research behind the display in Dr. Pettigrew's book Freedom's Debt: the Royal African Company and the Politics of the Atlantic Slave Trade, 1672-1752.

 How does a broken Saxon sword connect to a vanishing bridge at Vauxhall?